Pushword/Pushword/packages/docs/content/roadmap.md

 -   Create a page from a Media (media edit) => button to create a new page with title = name and mainImage = Media (useful for photographer website)... or create a dynamic page /media/[slug]/ showing data from Media
 -   Settings Manager (simple textarea permitting to edit pushword config and parameters ? and rebooting cache)
+-   smart image optimizer (using all otpimizer avalaible and choosing the smallest file)
+-   interventionImageBundle (sortir mediaManager du bundle principal)

 ### To plan